flenniken/collections/docs/collection-maker.md

 * edit them in camera raw

 * create a folder in the tmp/working for the collection.
-Name the folder cx where x is the next collection number.
+Name the folder cx where x is the next collection number, e.g. c3.

 * in camera raw, save full size jpgs to the folder and add -p to the names, e.g. tmp/c3/CF8A0420-p.jpg